 It’s no secret that Albert Einstein offered some of the most revolutionary ideas of all time.
 He has one of the most brilliant minds in our world’s history, and his imagination soared even as a young child.
 Readers will marvel at Einstein’s curiosity and scientific discovery, but they will also fall in love with his spirit and innate sense of wonder as he discovered everything from atoms to the speed of light.

-Wow, was this a powerful book!
+Wow, this was a powerful biography book for kids!
 I was captivated by the story of American-born Wong Kim Ark and his fight to become an American citizen.
 After a trip to China, Wong Kim Ark is detained on his way back to San Francisco and told he is not allowed back into the United States because he is not American.
 What follows is Wong Kim Ark’s battle for citizenship and the defining Supreme Court opinion declaring that any person born in the United States is deemed an American citizen.
 Wong Kim Ark’s victory changed the conversation surrounding this body of law, and his harrowing and ultimately celebratory story resonates tremendously today in conversations about immigration and what it means to be a U.S. citizen.
 An important and fascinating story.

 This is the fabulous story of a young man who had a talent for art and wanted to pursue it.
 But instead of following his dreams, he became an engineer at his dad’s prodding, quickly growing dissatisfied with this unfulfilling path.
-Goldberg eventually quit, got a low level job at a newspaper, and set out to prove himself as a cartoonist.
-With persistence and perseverance, he eventually became well known for imaginative and zany comics that made his audience laugh, especially his drawings of elaborate machines that performed simple tasks in totally far fetched ways.
+Goldberg eventually quit, got a low-level job at a newspaper, and set out to prove himself as a cartoonist.
+With persistence and perseverance, he eventually became well known for imaginative and zany comics that made his audience laugh, especially his drawings of elaborate machines that performed simple tasks in totally far-fetched ways.
 To top off his sweet success?
 Goldberg won the coveted Pulitzer Prize — and even an adjective in the dictionary!
 This book is pure magic and will be sure to ignite some great STEM challenges for all readers!

 Edwin Binney was the head of a carbon black factory – and he was determined to bring the glorious colors of the outside world inside.
 He wanted to create a product that was not just colorful, but also safe and inexpensive so that children from all types of homes and families could afford them.
 Children will be mesmerized by the man who invented a product they use in their classrooms daily, and by the close of the book, they will be thankful to Binney for allowing them to draw their beautiful worlds and stories in color.